New York (state): American Revolution

 Approximately a third of the battles of the American Revolutionary War took place in New York; the first major one and largest of the entire war was the Battle of Long Island, also known as the Battle of Brooklyn, in August 1776.
 After their victory, the British occupied present-day New York City, making it their military and political base of operations in North America for the duration of the conflict, and consequently the focus of General George Washington's intelligence network.
 On the notorious British prison ships of Wallabout Bay, more American combatants died than were killed in combat in every battle of the war combined.
 Both sides of combatants lost more soldiers to disease than to outright wounds.
 The first of two major British armies were captured by the Continental Army at the Battle of Saratoga in 1777, a success that influenced France to ally with the revolutionaries; the state constitution was enacted in 1777.
 New York became the 11th state to ratify the United States Constitution, on July 26, 1788.

-In an attempt to retain their sovereignty and remain an independent nation positioned between the new United States and British North America, four of the Iroquois Nations fought on the side of the British; only the Oneida and their dependents, the Tuscarora, allied themselves with the Americans.
-In retaliation for attacks on the frontier led by Joseph Brant and Loyalist Mohawk forces, the Sullivan Expedition of 1779 destroyed nearly 50 Iroquois villages, adjacent croplands and winter stores, forcing many refugees to British-held Niagara.
+In an attempt to retain their sovereignty and remain an independent nation positioned between the new United States and British North America, four of the Haudenosaunee Nations fought on the side of the British; only the Oneida and their dependents, the Tuscarora, allied themselves with the Americans.
+In retaliation for attacks on the frontier led by Joseph Brant and Loyalist Mohawk forces, the Sullivan Expedition of 1779 destroyed nearly 50 Haudenosaunee villages, adjacent croplands and winter stores, forcing many refugees to British-held Niagara.

-As allies of the British, the Iroquois were forced out of New York, although they had not been part of treaty negotiations.
+As allies of the British, the Haudenosaunee were forced out of New York, although they had not been part of treaty negotiations.
 They resettled in Canada after the war and were given land grants by the Crown.
 In the treaty settlement, the British ceded most Indian lands to the new United States.
-Because New York made a treaty with the Iroquois without getting Congressional approval, some of the land purchases have been subject to land claim suits since the late 20th century by the federally recognized tribes.
-New York put up more than 5 e6acre of former Iroquois territory for sale in the years after the Revolutionary War, leading to rapid development in Upstate New York.
+Because New York made a treaty with the Haudenosaunee without getting Congressional approval, some of the land purchases have been subject to land claim suits since the late 20th century by the federally recognized tribes.
+New York put up more than 5 e6acre of former Haudenosaunee territory for sale in the years after the Revolutionary War, leading to rapid development in Upstate New York.
 As per the Treaty of Paris, the last vestige of British authority in the former Thirteen Colonies—their troops in New York City—departed in 1783, which was long afterward celebrated as Evacuation Day.